-A play-within-a-play, Equivocation at its surface is the story of a play that Shagspeare (as Shakespeare is referred to here) has been ordered to write about the Gunpowder Plot, a failed attempt by a group of disaffected Catholics to blow up King James I and his parliament in 1605.
-Commissioned by Sir Robert Cecil, in a brilliantly twisted performance by Anousha Alamian, on behalf of the King, the play is intended to be more propaganda than any attempt at fact.
+A play-within-a-play, Equivocation at its surface, is the story of a play that Shagspeare (as Shakespeare is referred to here) has been ordered to write about the Gunpowder Plot, a failed attempt by a group of disaffected Catholics to blow up King James I and his parliament in 1605.
+Commissioned by Sir Robert Cecil, in a brilliantly twisted performance by Anousha Alamian on behalf of the King, the play is intended to be more propaganda than any attempt at fact.

-Realizing he is left with little choice but to obey the order, Shagspeare begins to explore ways to equivocate the difference between the official version and its many inconsistencies.
+Realizing he is left with little choice but to obey the order, Shagspeare explores ways to equivocate the difference between the official version and its many inconsistencies.
 Walking a fine line between treason and pleasing the Scottish King, Shagspeare eventually finds a way with the help of an unlikely ally and with what turns out to be, in another delightful twist, one of his most famous tragedies.

 In one of the most powerful performances of the night, Gerry Mackay is riveting as that unlikely ally, accused Gunpowder Plot conspirator Father Henry Garnet and as Richard, one of Shagspeare’s contemporaries.
-Mackay moves effortlessly between his two characters, one where morality remains a virtue against the political odds, and the other an actor simply looking to get home each night and to pay his mortgage.
+Mackay moves effortlessly between his two characters, one where morality remains a virtue against the political odds, and the other an actor simply looking to get home each night and pay his mortgage.

-Bard on the Beach veteran Shawn Macdonald brings nuance to his multiple characters and Lipovetsky plays double-duty as a slightly bent and cunningly funny King James.
+Bard on the Beach veteran Shawn Macdonald brings nuance to his multiple characters, and Lipovetsky plays double-duty as a slightly bent and cunningly funny King James.

 In his notes, playwright Cain indicates that Equivocation can be done in either period or modern dress, but with a preference for the traditional; it was good to see Shamata take that advice with some wonderful Jacobean attire from designer Nancy Bryant.
 Interestingly, the costumes are set against Kevin McAllister’s more modern wood and metal-scaffolding set.

 Perhaps equally as ironic as undertaking a play that is not among the canon of the man whose name appears on the festival’s marquee is Equivocation’s boundary-pushing length.
-Even by Shagspeare’s standard, at nearly three hours with intermission, it is a testament to the skill on stage that sitting in a hot tent on banquet chairs was only a minor inconvenience.
+Yet, even by Shagspeare’s standard, at nearly three hours with intermission, it is a testament to the skill on stage that sitting in a hot tent on banquet chairs was only a minor inconvenience.

 Equivocation by Bill Cain.
 Directed by Michael Shamata.
 A Bard on the Beach Shakespeare Festival and Belfry Theatre co-production.
 Playing in repertory with Cymbeline on the Howard Family Stage through September 19.
-Visit http://bardonthebeach.org for tickets and information.
+Visit https://bardonthebeach.org for tickets and information.